 Fortunately, you can secure your Google Account easily with Yubico’s U2F-compliant YubiKeys.
 YubiKeys provide an additional secret beyond your password when you access your Google Account.
-The extra layer of protection is called a second factor.
+The extra layer of protection is called a second factor or 2-Step Verification.
 Even if your username and password (first factor) is stolen, hackers cannot get into your account without having possession of your Security Key (second factor).
 The only way someone could get in to your account would be to have both your password and your physical key — not very likely!